born to love logo

 Home-Made Play-Time Recipes

 When my boys were little and money was tight, I often made their craft supplies.
-Usually I made the recipes below and gave the craft supplies to the boys as Christmas gifts!
-It was so inexpensive, and the boys could have all sorts of colours without breaking the bank.
+Usually, I made the recipes below and gave the craft supplies to the boys as Christmas gifts!
+It was so inexpensive, and the boys could have all sorts of colors without breaking the bank.

 JUMP TO: Home-Made PlayDough | Eating PlayDough | Home-Made Finger-Paint | Pudding Finger-Paint | Home-Made Salt-Dough Art | Home-Made Paper Mache